SierraOG/sho253-coe332/homework02/README.md

 # Generate and Read Random Animals
+Python scripts to generate random animal json file and print an animal from the generated json file.
+A new feature has been implemented using argparse to supply index of json file to read from.

 ## Usage Instructions
 Use generate_animals.py to general a json file with 20 randomly generated animals.
 Example usage: